Key takeaways:

 When you’ve achieved the goal of quality synchronization between the cloud, shadows, and your gateways, proceed to the next step.

 Step 3.
-Enable users to remotely manage their gateways
+Enable users to remotely manage devices and gateways

-Challenges you might encounter as you manage IoT devices remotely
+What challenges might you face as you manage IoT devices remotely?

 Before moving to the cloud, you had to be close to a gateway and know its local password to manage it.
 But with the cloud, your system becomes vulnerable to cyber attacks and viruses.
 In addition to implementing strict user permissions dictating which user can detect and manage a particular gateway, consider these practices.